KhalidNusserat/todos/README.md

 # todos

+## Demo
+You can find a demo at this video here [https://youtu.be/FUY7E9f35IQ](https://youtu.be/FUY7E9f35IQ)

 ## How to run
 In order to run, you need to create a folder under resources called "certificates", and create two .pem files called "public.pem" and "private.pem".
 These represent the private / public key pair used by the RSA algorithm for encrpting and decrypting the JWT token.